moyano83/Designing-Data-Intensive-Applications/README.md

 ##### Replaying old messages
 In log-based message brokers, The only side effect of processing is that the consumer offset moves forward.
-But the offset is under the consumer’s control, so it can easily be manipulated if necessary (useful for reprocessing purposes).
+But the offset is under the consumer's control, so it can easily be manipulated if necessary (useful for reprocessing purposes).

 ### Databases and Streams
 #### Keeping Systems in Sync